Skip to main content

 • There are 2 or more separate tumor nodules in different lobes of the same side of the lung.

-The cancer may or may not have spread to lymph nodes within the lung and/or around the area where the bronchus enters the lung (peribronchial, hilar, or intrapulmonary lymph nodes).
-Any affected lymph nodes are on the same side as the cancer (N0 or N1).
+It has spread to lymph nodes within the lung and/or around the area where the bronchus enters the lung (peribronchial, hilar, or intrapulmonary lymph nodes).
+These lymph nodes are on the same side as the cancer (N1).
 The cancer has not spread to distant parts of the body (M0).

 The tumor has one or more of the following features (T2):